-- Complete exit interview with clinic director.
+- Complete exit interview with Director of Clinical Education for SLP.
 Students will be required to sign up for a time to meet.
 Students should expect to spend 15-20 minutes with the clinic director for the exit interview and final clinic checkout. - Obtain signed copy of clinical hours verifying the minimum requirement of 400 clock hours